Can’t Make a Decision: Look at Your Decision Tree: Decision Questions

-Each of the decisions above has a lowest common denominator.
-Its easy to find it because you just have to be committed to asking the relevant question of yourself.
+Each of the decisions above has the lowest common denominator.
+It’s easy to find it because you have to be committed to asking the relevant question of yourself.
 My lowest common denominator was “Will I move?”
 Yours will be something equally as simple.
 Let the simplicity of the question flow to you.

-It could be days or weeks before you ask yourself the next decision making question which becomes a branch of your decision tree.
-My next question was “When?”.
+It could be days or weeks before you ask yourself the following decision-making question, which becomes a branch of your decision tree.
+My next question was, “When?”.
 I didn’t fret over this.
-It wasn’t answered for a couple of months because a couple of things needed to happen.
+It wasn’t answered for several months because some things needed to happen.

 Two Things Need to Happen

-Secondly, I needed to subconsciously, prepare myself for negative outcomes from those close to me.
-This was the toughest aspect of the whole process.
+Secondly, I needed to subconsciously prepare myself for adverse outcomes from those close to me.
+This was the most challenging aspect of the whole process.
 Family and friends did not like the sound of my decision.
-They wanted to protect me by keeping the status quo and by trying to persuade me moving is a bad idea.
-This negativeness plays games with our mind and if we’re not careful we can easily lose sight of our original intention and decision.
+They wanted to protect me by keeping the status quo and trying to persuade me that moving was a bad idea.
+This negativeness plays games with our minds; if we’re not careful, we can quickly lose sight of our original intention and decision.

 The “When” Branch of Your Decision Tree

 For me, my “When?” question answered itself.
-It depended on a number of things including travel plan and removalists.
+It depended on several things, including travel plans and removalists.
 They all sorted themselves out with next to no stress.
 It was amazing.

 Notice I still hadn’t worked out “Where?” specifically yet.
-This too resolved itself easily and it came down to what felt right at the time
+This, too, resolved itself quickly and came down to what felt right then.

-You can see by my experience that I didn’t hurry the decision making process.
-I got stressed from time to time but I always kept an eye on the main game.
-For me, the game was my original decision to move to SE QLD.
+You can see from my experience that I took my time in the decision-making process.
+Of course, I got stressed occasionally, but I always kept an eye on the main game.
+The game was my original decision to move to SE QLD.

 There you have it.
-A decision making system which becomes your decision making tree.
-I’ve given you a real world example of how to make it work.
+A decision-making system that becomes your decision-making tree.
+I’ve given you a real-world example of how to make it work.
 You can use this system for any decision you need to make.

-Lastly, remember you FEEL your decisions, and once you have made your decision send it to your brain/mind to creatively implement it.
+Lastly, remember you FEEL your decisions, and once you have made your decision send it to your brain/mind to implement it creatively.